FudaWiki/fudawiki-files/hanafuda/suits.md

 |12|December|![Icon for month 12](/hanafuda/icons/monthicon_12.png =40x)|[Paulownia](/en/hanafuda/suits/paulownia)|Willow|-|-|Plum Blossom|

 # Additional Suits
-A few specialty hanafuda decks feature additional suits, the most famous of these produced by [Matsui Tengudo](/en/hanafuda/manufacturers/matsui-tengudo).
+A few specialty Hanafuda decks feature additional suits, the most famous of these produced by [Matsui Tengudo](/en/hanafuda/manufacturers/matsui-tengudo).
 These extra cards may be removed to allow for standard gameplay, or included for expanded capabilities.
 Note that the contents of these suits differs from deck to deck, even by the same manufacturer.
 |#|"Month"|Plant|
 |:---:|:---:|:---:|
 |13|Earth|[Bamboo](/en/hanafuda/suits/bamboo)|